AdarshZolekar/Handwritten-Digits-Recognition/README.md

 - Hands-on with TensorFlow & Keras

-- Experience in image preprocessing
+- Experience in image preprocessing.

 ---